mlabs-haskell/hydra-auction/doc/on_chain_spec.md

 how much ADA they should deposit to qualify for the auction.
 However, none of this is enforced by any of the auction’s on-chain validators.

+Losing bidders can collect their deposit at any time after the bidding end time.
+The winning bidder can collect their deposit as they are consuming the auction lot utxo.

+In both cases deposits can be collected after the auction cleanup time.

 Under the **losing bidder** redeemer, we enforce that:

 - There is one input spent from the bid deposit validator,